 Don't take yourself too seriously!

-Minimalism and simplicity define graphic design.
+Minimalism and simplicity define the graphic design.

 The simplified style in graphic design is identified by other agencies too.
 It's interesting to see Photocase lifting graphics as a trend.

-Multiculturalism, inclusion and representation hit lifestyle photography like never before.
+Multiculturalism, inclusion, and representation hit lifestyle photography like never before.

 This is one very strong visual trend since long.
 Many experts listed it last year already, and many others are still picking it up this year.

 Being so tightly linked to current global events of late, it's a no-brainer that it will stay relevant for long, so certainly makes sense to adopt it.

 Adobe Stock – Evolving Along with the World